 Visitation is now offered via video monitor Sunday Through Saturday (7 days weekly), 8 am to 9 pm (on the hour only) excluding the following time:

 The inmate is provided an Inmate Visitation Form after being assigned to cell block.

 A 24 hour notice must be given prior to making a visitation request (provided the caller is listed on the inmate's Visitation list).

 9 am to 3 pm

-Persons under the age of 18 years, must be accompanied by an adult.
+Persons under the age of 18 years, must be accompanied by an adult and stay with adult.

 Processing Fee: By Order of Hendricks County Commissioners, all inmates will be charged each time they are incarcerated a mandatory, non-refundable $25.00 Processing Fee.
 This fee must be paid FIRST before any funds are credited to an Inmate’s Commissary/Trust Fund Account (thus allowing the Inmates to order from Commissary).